DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 SHOW

-What does the "E" of BEM stand for?
+What does the “E” of BEM stand for?

 Element - part of a block, no meaning on its own

 SHOW

-Give some examples of an "E" element
+Give some examples of an “E” element

 Element: menu item, list-item, header title, input label